usgs/hazdev-location-view/projects/hazdev-ng-location-view/README.md

 # Hazdev Angular Location View

-User interface to accept a geolocated, geocoded, or coordinate location to be 2iew.
+User interface to accept a geolocated, geocoded, or coordinate location.

 ## Dependecies